ehsanR91/soketi-reborn/README.md

 Node is now upgraded to latest and in future releases we will stop using PM2 (actually in my builds i dont even now, but some user prefer it so its present.)

 More changes will be coming soon.
+## Ready Made Docker Image

+For saving your time, i have compiled and created a Docker image which is available at (https://hub.docker.com/r/ehsanr91/soketi-reborn)

+You can use `docker pull ehsanr91/soketi-reborn` to pull the image.

+## Docker Compose Example with Custom config.

 ## Soketi can be now deployed on Cloudflare's infrastructure. 📣